-As the coronavirus sweeps across the country, we have good reasons to ask why we were so unprepared.
-Why warnings went unheeded, scientists ignored, and budgets cut at the Centers for Disease Control.
-We should ask the same questions about the climate crisis.
-In both cases the causes are political, the result of a forty-year war waged against government and science.
-That war explains a great deal about why we had no plan to deal with COVID-19 and why we have no plan to deal with the growing climate emergency.
-Collective foresight and preventive action requires both an alert, transparent, and effective government and an engaged and accurately informed citizenry.
+As the coronavirus sweeps across the world, we have good reason to ask why we were so unprepared.
+Why warnings were unheeded, scientists ignored, and the Centers for Disease Control underfunded.
+We should be asking the same kinds of questions about the climate crisis now evident everywhere.
+In both cases the causes are political, the result of a forty-year war waged against government.
+The result is that we had no plan to deal with COVID-19 and we have no plan to deal with climate emergency.
+The very idea of collective foresight and preventive action

 Whenever and however the 45th president leaves office, the long work of repairing the damage and strengthening democratic institutions must begin in earnest.
 The timing, however, could hardly be worse.
 It will occur as global warming increasingly threatens food and water supplies, coastal cities, public health and safety, national security, economies, political stability, and international order.
-A destabilizing climate, however, is only the most urgent challenges ahead but there are others.
+A destabilizing climate, however, is only the most urgent challenge ahead but there are others.
 We face not just a single crisis, but a convergence of crises and not just an emergency but “a long emergency” that will persist through this century and beyond.

-As the situation becomes clearer, demands for action could take either of two forms: one authoritarian and, frankly, fascist, the other for a stronger and improved democracy.
-The first promises quick, simple, fake solutions to complex problems and appeal to our worst tribal instincts, mostly by scapegoating vulnerable minorities.
+As the situation becomes clearer, demands for action, broadly, could take either of two forms: one authoritarian and fascist, the other for a stronger and improved democracy.
+The first promises quick and simple solutions to complex problems and appeals to latent fears and tribal instincts, mostly by scapegoating vulnerable minorities.
 On the other hand, building a stronger, more resilient and competent democracy is the better option because it would address the root causes of what ails us.
-Most of our problems began with the subversion of democracy by some combination of appeals to fear, or deceit, secrecy, corruption, demagoguery, voter suppression, gerrymandering, inequality, and invertebrate leadership.
+Most of our problems began with the subversion of democracy by some combination of appeals to fear, or deceit, secrecy, corruption, voter suppression, gerrymandering, and invertebrate leadership.

-In the civic and ecological emergency ahead, the democracy we need, in other words, is not a slightly improved version of the status quo, but one that is more just, inclusive, stronger, competent, transparent, and in which officials are accountable.
+In the civic and ecological emergency ahead, the democracy we need, however, is not a slightly improved version of the status quo, but one that is more inclusive, fairer, stronger, more competent, transparent, and in which officials are accountable.
 Had that democracy existed decades ago, we might not be in such a mess.

-The differences from the reconstruction era to the present are striking.
-We are at the threshold of irreversible and irrevocable global changes that will jeopardize civilization.
+The differences from the reconstruction era and the New Deal to the present are striking.
+We are at the threshold of irreversible and irrevocable climate changes that will jeopardize civilization.
 No one in previous generations could say that with the authenticity and urgency with which we assuredly can.
 No change in consumer behavior or market response alone will be effective unless they occur as a part of changes in the larger structures of governance, politics, economics, and values.
 This is a systemic crisis and must be met with systems-level changes not haphazard, piecemeal reforms.
 We face a convergence of crises not a single crisis, and not an emergency but “a long emergency” that will persist through this century and beyond.
 And time is not our friend.

-If the founders knew in 1787 what we know now about how the earth works as a physical and biological system, how would they have written a Constitution for a complex world of leads and lags, positive and negative feedbacks, and long delays between action and consequence—all governed by biology, ecology, and thermodynamics not by simple Newtonian mechanics?
+(1) If the founders knew in 1787 what we know now about how the earth works as a physical system, how would they have written a Constitution for a complex world of leads and lags, positive and negative feedbacks, and long delays between action and consequence—all governed by ecology and thermodynamics not by simple Newtonian mechanics?